-IBM has long encouraged the use of several small IBM S/390®1 environments for use by the IBM development community2, and these have proven useful. zPDT provides several functions that extend the usefulness of small z System development systems.
-These include z System instruction compatibility3, speciality processors,4 cryptographic adapter functions, channel-to-channel operations, system timer protocol functions, and coupling facility functions.
+IBM has long encouraged the use of several small IBM S/390® environments for use by the IBM development community, and these have proven useful. zPDT provides several functions that extend the usefulness of small System z development systems.
+These include System z instruction compatibility, speciality processors, cryptographic adapter functions,

-1 The reference to S/390 is for the historical context of this paragraph.
+&lt;sup>1 The reference to S/390 is for the historical context of this paragraph.

-2 In this context, we primarily refer to the IBM PartnerWorld® for Developers organization (previously known as Partners in Development).
+&lt;sup>2 In this context, we primarily refer to the IBM PartnerWorld® for Developers organization (previously known as Partners in Development).

-3 Several instructions that are not relevant for zPDT are not provided.
+&lt;sup>3 Several instructions that are not relevant for zPDT are not provided.

-4 These are IBM z System Integrated Information Processors (zIIPs), IBM z System Application Assist Processors (zAAPs), and IBM Integrated Facility for Linux Processors (IFLs).
+&lt;sup>4 These are IBM System z Integrated Information Processors (zIIPs), IBM System z Application Assist Processors (zAAPs), and IBM Integrated Facility for Linux Processors (IFLs).